Skip to main content

 Therefore, Pregel's implementation can intuitively be viewed as running Breadth First Search across all nodes in a distributed compute environment!

-Let's say we have a Spark cluster with 5 nodes:
+Let's say you have a Spark cluster with 5 nodes:

 • 1 driver and 4 workers